 The Global Down Syndrome Foundation is a public non-profit 501(c)(3) dedicated to significantly improving the lives of people with Down syndrome through Research, Medical care, Education and Advocacy.
 Formally established in 2009, the Foundation’s primary focus is to support the Linda Crnic Institute for Down Syndrome, the first academic home in the United States committed solely to research and medical care for people with Down syndrome.
 Since Down syndrome is the least-funded genetic condition in the United States, fundraising and government advocacy to correct the alarming disparity of national funding for people with Down syndrome is a major goal.

-Meet the people behind the Global Down Syndrome Foundation, including our board of directors.
-Also get to know the leaders at the Linda Crnic Institute and Anna and John J. Sie Center for Down Syndrome.
+Meet the people behind the Global Down Syndrome Foundation, including our Board of Directors.
+Also get to know the leaders at the Linda Crnic Institute for Down Syndrome and Anna and John J. Sie Center for Down Syndrome.